 - The Las Vegas Hilton had every intention of going where no other hotel had gone before, with the summer opening of its ?Star Trek: The Experience? attraction, complete with voyage simulator, computer games, shops and themed restaurant and lounge.
 But it has had to delay until the year end because of ?technical problems?.
 It?s a cock-up Jim, but not as we know it!

-- Now for the second instalment about what would happen if Microsoft made cars:
+- Someone has kindly sent PC Squealer some indications of what would happen if Microsoft made cars:

 1. They would only run on Microsoft petrol.

 2. All roads would have to periodically be rebuilt for Microsoft cars, allowing them to run slowly on backwardly compatible roads.